SiliconLabsSoftware/zephyr_applications/applications/zephyr_soc_throughput/README.md

 3. Build this project by the following commands with each tested board.

    - EFR32xG24 Dev Kit - BRD2601B: **`west build -p -b xg24_dk2601b zephyr_applications/applications/zephyr_soc_throughput`**
+   - Arduino Nano Matter Board - ABX00112: **`west build -p -b arduino_nano_matter zephyr_applications/applications/zephyr_efr_connect_demo_blinky`**

 4. Flash the project to the board using **`west flash`** command.

-**Note:**
+> [!NOTE]
+>

-- Make sure that the Zephyr OS environment has already been installed.
+> - Make sure that the Zephyr OS environment has already been installed.
 For installing the Zephyr OS environment, you can refer to [this guide](../../README.md#setting-up-environment).
+>

-- You need to install the SEGGER RTT J-Link driver to flash this project to the board.
+> - You need to install the SEGGER RTT J-Link driver to flash this project to the board.
 For further information, please refer to [this section](../../README.md#flash-the-application).
+>
+> - If the Arduino Nano Matter board is being used, you need to install the OpenOCD tool to flash this project to the target board.
+For further information, please refer to [this guide](../../README.OpenOCD.md) for instructions on compiling, installing, and running OpenOCD for flashing and debugging.

 ## How It Works ##